 6. Protection release liner, disposable after installation

 Reflective films tend to be much more effective than tinted films at preventing excess heat.
-Thanks to their metallised coating, they reflect sunlight and heat away before they penetrate through the glass making the room uncomfortable.
-Tinted films are just as efficient when it comes to controlling excess glare, but without the reflective finish which is not always suitable for every type of property.
+Thanks to their metallised coating, they reflect sunlight and heat away before they penetrate through the glass making the room more comfortable.
+Tinted films are just as efficient when it comes to controlling excess glare, but without the reflective finish and the added privacy aspect.
 Internally, both types of film will look very similar adding a grey blue tinge to the glass.
 Like sunglasses for your windows.

 Absolutely.
 You will need a spray bottle and some soapy water, and as wide a glass scraper as you can get.
 Find out more about our range of window film installation and removal tools.